Falling rock derails train in French Alps, two dead

 Seven people were killed last year when a mainline train derailed south of Paris in an accident that has been attributed to a fault on the track.

-Reporting by Jean-Francois Rosnoblet and Marine Pennetier, additional reporting and writing by Gus Trompiz; Editing by Gareth Jones
+Reporting by Jean-Francois Rosnoblet and Marine Pennetier, addditional reporting and writing by Gus Trompiz; Editing by Gareth Jones